 - Alternate DVD Commentary: RiffTrax took a shot at it in 2013.

-- Black Best Friend: Three of them!
+- Black Best Friend: Johnny has three!

-- But Not Too White: Kathy's family make Mr. Van Winkle look as Hip Hop as he thinks he is.
+- But Not Too White: Kathy's family make Mr. Van Winkle look as Hip-Hop as he thinks he is.

 - Character Shilling: Kathy's little brother literally gasps with wonderment at Johnny's coolness.